omega8cc/boa/docs/DRUSH-CLI.md

   PHP until the background helper corrects the file on its next pass.
 - This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper.
-The wrapper is the server's `/bin/sh`: it runs the commands typed in the `oN.ftp` limited shell and every Ægir task on the account.
+The wrapper is the server's `/bin/sh`: it runs the commands typed in the limited shell logins (`oN.ftp`, a platform developer login) and every Ægir task on the account.
 It reads these control files to determine which PHP-CLI version to use — a command that does not go through it (typed in a bash shell as `oN`) ignores the control files and runs drush against the system default PHP version.